tombenke/easer/README.md

       --version             Show version number                            [boolean]
       --config, -c          The name of the configuration file [default: "config.yml"]
+      --basePath, -b        The base-path URL prefix to each REST endpoints [string] [default: "/"]
       --dumpConfig, -d      Print the effective configuration object to the console [boolean] [default: false]
       --logLevel, -l        The log level                 [string] [default: "info"]